dwyl/hapi-auth-jwt2/README.md

     - `issuer` - do not require the issuer to be valid
     - `algorithms` - list of allowed algorithms
 - `url tokens` - if you prefer to pass your token in via url, simply add a `token` url parameter to your reqest.
+- `cookie token` - If you prefer to use cookies in your hapi.js app, simply set the cookie `token=your.jsonwebtoken.here`

 ### verifyOptions let you define how to Verify the Tokens (*Optional*)